-The IRS requires an employer to require its employees to submit business and travel expenses for reimbursement by the employer within a reasonable period of time following the incurrence of the expenses.
+Per IRS regulations, employees must submit business and travel expenses for reimbursement to the employer within a reasonable period of time following the incurrence of the expenses.
 Otherwise, the reimbursement is taxable to the employee.
 These rules also apply to non-employees requesting reimbursement.

 The IRS has indicated that requiring an employee to submit an expense for reimbursement within 60 days of the incurrence of the expense meets the reasonable period of time test.
 See additional information from external tax advisors.

 After considering relevant factors, including benchmarking of peer institutions, financial and sponsor reporting obligations, IRS-related information, and the frequency of faculty and staff travel, the university determined that to comply with IRS requirements it will require employees to submit business and travel expenses for reimbursement by the university within 90 days of incurring the expense or completing the travel.
 The standard university practice is to reimburse after the business trip is completed; however, the departments have the ability to permit reimbursement of airfare prior to the trip.
 For cases where individuals are requesting reimbursement prior to the trip, the department is responsible for tracking the information to ensure that the trip occurred.

 As a result, any request for reimbursement of an expense submitted more than 90 days following the date the expense was incurred or the travel was completed, will be treated as taxable to the employee and subject to income and withholding taxes, if approved, for payment.
 If the request for reimbursement is submitted after 90 days by a non-employee who is also a non-resident alien, the amount will be reported on a 1042-S and may be subject to income tax withholding.
 If the request is for a non-employee who is a U.S. citizen, the payment may be reportable on a Form 1099-MISC if the individual’s income from the university in the calendar year exceeds $600.